 You should check the clouds if you want to predict the weather because the clouds that look worrying usually do exactly what you expect them to do.
 I wrote in a previous article how to tell weather by looking at clouds.

 You can insulate your body and your clothes with cardboard, bubble wrap or crumpled up newspaper.
-This is a trick learned from the homeless and it’s frequently used by those without an address in order to raise their body temperature.
+This is a trick learned from the homeless.
+It’s frequently used by those without an address in order to raise their body temperature.

 Temperature falls at a more or less constant rate with increasing altitude at about 1 degree F for every 300 feet in elevation.
 Wind is forced by the mountain to rise and cool, causing higher precipitation on windward mountain slopes.